 You can control how content flows between page breaks using the Pagination options.

-Keep with next ensures that a paragraph will not be separated by a page break from the paragraph that follows immediately after.
+Keep with next ensures that the selected paragraph and the paragraph immediately after will not be separated by a page break.

 Keep lines together ensures that the selected paragraph will only be split by a hard page break.

 Widow orphan control prevents a single line at the beginning (a widow) or the end (an orphan) of your paragraph from being placed on a separate page.